umbraco/UmbracoDocs/Getting-Started/Backoffice/Property-Editors/Built-in-Property-Editors/Member-Group-Picker/index.md

 `Returns: string`

-The member group picker opens a panel to pick one or more member groups from the member section.
-The value saved is of type string (comma separated ids).
+The Member Group Picker opens a panel to pick one or more member groups from the Member section.
+The value saved is of type string (comma separated IDs).

 ## Data Type Definition Example